Home

 • Audio version (again, very popular)

 Key point: whatever you offer, it needs to be relevant to your audience and provide value.
-And the best “perceived value” is usually something complete – rather than en excerpt or chapter.
+And the best “perceived value” is usually something complete – rather than an excerpt or chapter.
 This doesn’t mean you have to start giving away full novels, but whatever you do decide to offer will ideally be “complete” (like a short story).

 Once your Reader Magnet is ready, you’ll need a simple way to deliver it automatically to new subscribers — usually through a link in your welcome email.